 Hydrate some more.
 Then hydrate again.
 Buy a large flask if it helps.
-I have a 64 oz one that I fill up at the beginning of the day and then drink it throughout with the goal to finish the entire thing.
+Fill it up at the beginning of the day and then drink throughout with the goal to finish the entire thing.
 Alternatively, be sure that for every non-water drink you have, you follow it with a glass of water.

 I have this exact bottle and I highly recommend it:

 If you don’t have a good moisturizer, get one.
 One of the best over-the-counter products is CeraVe.
 Whichever you use, be sure to moisturize as soon as you get out of the shower when your skin is still damp.
 That’s when maximal absorption happens!

 Consider Hydrating Serums

 Hyaluronic acid is an excellent hydrating serum.
 The issue with serums of any kind though is knowing if the product you’re buying has enough of what you need, or will suit your skin type.
 Reach out to friends and see what they use, check out reviews online and do some experimenting to see what works for you.

 If it’s really bad, or you’re hoping to level up your routine, then consider medical-grade products.
 Visit your Dermatologist and visit a Med-spa.
 Get a facial and see what the practitioner recommends.
 Do this research and then be prepared to open up your wallets!
 These products won’t run cheap, but the right product can make a huge difference and make it worth your while.

 In addition to the facials mentioned above, consider using some hydrating masks.
 You can get the ones that are over the counter at the drug store, or invest in something from Sephora.
 Doing this perhaps once a week can help moisturize skin greatly.
 Plus, with a facemask on you’re kind of forced to relax – nothing better for your skin than some R&R!